I am impressed with the amount of family history that has

 Triomphe in Paris, France.

 (Click on map for enlarged

 Next, a close up map of Schaffhausen Canton with Hallau highlighted.
 The Village that

-Hallau".
+known as Unter Hallau.
 This is where Lena Schoettlin Pfenninger is from.

 (Click on maps for enlarged versions)

 Hallau is first mentioned in 1095 as Hallaugia superiori et inferiori.
 In 1273 it was

 mentioned as Hallowe.
 Until 1526 it was part of Oberhallau.
 About two-thirds of the